We’ve seen many automated content curation tools (often powered by AI) that claim to curate effective content for employees.

 Machines Lack Empathy

-Empathy means you can feel what your audience feels, you know their pains, their aspirations, and their wants and needs.
+People can look at content and relate – we can feel what our audience feels.
+“Put yourself in your audience’s shoes” and you have a good idea of their pains, their aspirations, and their wants and needs.
+How will they react to this content emotionally?
 No computer or curation tool can get even close to knowing this.

-Good content curation evokes an emotion in your audience.
-A computer can’t watch 30 second video and feel the same range of emotions that a person can.
+Let’s face it: good content curation evokes an emotion in your audience.
+A computer can’t watch 30 seconds of video and feel the same range of emotions that a person can.
 Sure a machine can tell you that a ton of people have watched a certain video.
 But that machine won’t be able to tell you “this video is perfect for your audience” or “don’t share this video as it’s entertaining but your audience wouldn’t appreciate this from you”.

-To curate content well is still a hard task.
-There are dozens of examples everywhere you look.
-In the end good content curation still requires a human element.
-Until machines/computers can replicate the same nuances produced by the human mind it will be tough to see how automation really can reliably produce an effective result.
+Excellent content curation is not easy.
+As we say at TEG, it’s a combination of process, people, content and technology – in the perfect proportions.
+We wish there was a universal magic formula we could offer our clients to curate.
+Unfortunately, there is not – but this open-ended equation leaves plenty of opportunity to do curation well.
+Our takeaway is: good content curation still requires a human element.
+Until machines/computers can replicate the same nuances produced by the human mind, it will be tough to see how automation really can reliably produce an effective result.

 The human element is the main reason why we do what we do at TEG.
 We love to help make our clients successful as they design, build and deploy their own learning ecosystems.
 If you’d like to know more about how we can support your team, contact us at [email protected].